-A) The Faculty Examinations Committee shall be formed at the beginning of each academic year and shall comprise:
+- A) The Faculty Examination Committee(FEC) shall be formed at the beginning of each academic year and shall comprise: - Relevant Dean/Chairperson.

-- Competent Studies Dean/Chairperson.

-- Two Faculty members at the Deanship.

-- The Chief External Examiner.

-- Director of the Admission, Registration and Examinations Department.

-B) The Faculty Examinations Committee shall be entrusted with the following main tasks:

-1. Study the final course results and make the necessary recommendations thereon to the Central Examinations Committee for approval.

-2. Consider external examiners' and CAC reports and submit the necessary recommendations thereon to the Central Examinations Committee.

-3. Approve graduates lists and make recommendations thereon to the Central Examinations Committee.
+- Two faculty members at the Deanship. - The Chief External Examiner. - Head of the Registration and Examinations Department. - B) The FEC shall be entrusted with the following main tasks: - Examine the final course results and make the necessary recommendations to the CEC for approval. - Consider external examiners and CAC reports then submit recommendations to the CEC. - Approve graduates lists and make recommendations to the CEC.